 - Create a Neighborhood Map identifying the locations of natural gas and propane tanks for quick response if needed.

 - Create a Contact List that helps identify those with specific needs such as elderly, disabled, children, and pets who may be home alone during certain hours of the day.

 - Work together as a team to evaluate your neighborhood during the first hour following a disaster and take the necessary actions.

 Ready to get started?

 - Review the MYN Meeting Guide (link opens a PDF).
 A quick review will increase your comfort level with the idea of organizing your neighbors.
 The guide explains each step of the program.
 You can download the MYN packet here.
 Additional helpful documents can be found here.

-- Visit the Bainbridge Public Library to check out a MYN training DVD.
+- Visit the Bainbridge Public Library to check out the MYN training DVD.
 It’s a short 20-minute video on how to conduct your own MYN party.

-- Contact the Bainbridge Island Fire Department to request copies of the MYN booklets, flyers and other materials needed for your neighborhood gathering.
+- Contact Ann Cook or Emergency Coordinator Anne LeSage to request copies of the MYN booklets, flyers and other materials needed for your neighborhood gathering.
 If you live in a larger neighborhood, consider limiting the meeting to less than 20 homes.